telefonicaid/iotagent-node-lib/doc/howto.md

 ## <a name="basic"/> Basic IOTA
 In this first chapter, we will develop an IOT Agent with a fully working northbound API and no southbound API.
-This may seem useless (and indeed it is) but will serve us weel on showing the basic steps in the creation of a IOTA.
+This may seem useless (and indeed it is) but will serve us well on showing the basic steps in the creation of a IOTA.

 First of all, we have to create the Node project.
 Create a folder to hold your project and type the following